jcundill/streeto/PlacingControls.md

 ### Split Leg After

 This will add an extra control in between this one and the next control on the map.
-The added control is placed on an available feature from the map roughly half way along the existing leg.
+The added control is placed on an available feature from the map roughly halfway along the existing leg.

 ### Split Leg Before